alexliqq/yoyow-middleware/README.md

 ```
 Notes:

-1. In the general usage scenario, the middleware value needs to use the secondary key and the memo key at most, and the secondary key and the memo key can satisfy most of the requirements.
-Do not write the active key into the configuration file unless you are sure you need to use the active key.
+1. In the general usage scenario, the middleware suggests  to use the secondary key and the memo key at most, and the secondary key and the memo key can satisfy most of the requirements.
+Do not input the active key into the configuration file unless you are sure you need to use the active key.
 2. Encryption requests (`secure_key`) are used in the middleware to ensure security.
 However, it is strongly recommended to deploy the internal network, isolate it, and ensure the security of the private key.
-3. It is recommended to use the point deduction for the handling fees.
+3. It is recommended to use the point to deduct for the handling fees.
 If the deduction fails, it will directly report the error and will not automatically deduct the tippings as the handling fees.

 ### Docker One-click Deployment